Jimmy90s/Data-Projects/README.md

 ## [AdventureWorks SQL Data Analysis](https://github.com/Jimmy90s/Portfolio-Projects/tree/main/AdventureWorks)

-SQL
+SQL Server Data Analysis project to answer business relation questions

+- Show the first name and the email address of customer with CompanyName 'Bike World'?
+- Where did the racing socks go?
+List the product name and the CompanyName for all Customers who ordered ProductModel 'Racing Socks'?
+- How many products in ProductCategory 'Cranksets' have been sold to an address in 'London'?
+- ect

 ## [Chinook SQL Data  Analysis](https://github.com/Jimmy90s/Data-Analysis-Portfolio-Projects/tree/main/Chinook%20SQL%20Data%20Analysis)

 SQL Server Data Analysis project to help Chinook Digital Music Store to help how they can optimize their business opportunities and to help answering business related questions.

-countries with most invoices
+- countries with most invoices?
-city with best customers
+- city with best customers?
-finding out who the best customer is etc.
+- finding out who the best customer is?
+- etc.?